d0lmany/TEWA/README.md

 - **Vue Router** - *Vue Router.
 Expressive, configurable and convenient routing for Vue.js.*
 - **Pinia** - *The intuitive store for Vue.js.*
 - **Element Plus** - *A Vue 3 based component library for designers and developers.*
+- **TypeScript** - *Strongly typed programming language that builds on JavaScript, giving you better tooling at any scale*

 ### Backend
 - **Laravel 12** - *Laravel is a web application PHP framework with expressive, elegant syntax, a robust ecosystem.*